pudly/schmopera-hugo/content/articles/in-review-street-scene.md

 date = "2015-02-02T10:51:00-05:00"
 lastmod = "2015-04-11T22:05:00-04:00"
 publishDate = "2015-02-02T10:51:00-05:00"
-short_description = "On Sunday afternoon I went to see VOICEBOX: Opera In Concert's production of Street Scene at the St. Lawrence Centre for the Arts.
-Kurt Weill's \"American Opera\", with text by Elmer Rice and Langston Hughes, is a fantastic piece, and I agreed with Artistic Director Guillermo Silva-Marin when he said that the show doesn't get done enough." slug = "in-review-street-scene" title = "In review: Street Scene"
+short_description = "On Sunday afternoon I went to see VOICEBOX: Opera In Concert&#039;s production of Street Scene at the St. Lawrence Centre for the Arts.
+Kurt Weill&#039;s &quot;American Opera&quot;, with text by Elmer Rice and Langston Hughes, is a fantastic piece, and I agreed with Artistic Director Guillermo Silva-Marin when he said that the show doesn&#039;t get done enough." slug = "in-review-street-scene" title = "In review: Street Scene"
 +++